Nonthermal electron acceleration in turbulent post-flare coronal loops: Introduction

-In this work, we revisit the test-particles simulations presented in \citealt{Bacchini2024} to focus specifically on the energization process of particles trapped within the turbulent coronal loop.
-To do so, we employ the state-of-the-art MHD simulations of looptop turbulence first presented in \citealt{Ruan2018} and analyse the energy dynamics and evolution of a distribution of test electrons inside the looptop.
-The test particles evolve in an MHD background, for which we employ a simplified model of chromospheric evaporation in a post-flare loop state.
-This model is agnostic of the primary reconnection process above the looptop, which we do not model.
-We simply assume that footpoint heating occurs, and let fluid flows meet and mix in the looptop region.
-Our main aim is to quantify precisely how charged particles energize within a pre-existing turbulent state.\\ Our first objective is to define the most suitable numerical approach to model test-particle motion that guarantees accurate representation and analysis of particle energetics.
-Then, we aim to investigate (i) the highest energies up to which electrons can be accelerated to produce the strong looptop HXR sources that have been observed, (ii) the stages through which energization proceeds (for example along different directions) and magnetic energy is converted into thermal-kinetic energy of particles, and (iii) the leading acceleration mechanism in the turbulent structure of the looptop plasma. \\ This paper is organized as follows: in Sec.~\ref{sec:numerical} we review the MHD and test-particle models employed in our simulations; in Sec.~\ref{sec:sec3} we investigate aspects of energy conservation in our numerical approach; in Sec.~\ref{sec:Elec} we quantify and characterize particle acceleration; finally, in Sec.~\ref{conclusions} we summarize our results.
+In this work, we revisited the test-particle simulations presented in \citealt{Bacchini2024} to focus specifically on the energisation process of particles trapped within the turbulent coronal loop.
+To do so, we employed the state-of-the-art MHD simulations of looptop turbulence first presented in \citealt{Ruan2018} and analysed the energy dynamics and evolution of a distribution of test electrons inside the looptop.
+The test particles evolve in an MHD background, for which we employed a simplified model of chromospheric evaporation in a post-flare loop state.
+This model is agnostic to the primary reconnection process above the looptop, which we did not model.
+We simply assumed that footpoint heating occurs, and let fluid flows meet and mix in the looptop region.
+Our main aim is to quantify precisely how charged particles energise within a pre-existing turbulent state.\\ Our first objective is to define the most suitable numerical approach to modelling test-particle motion that guarantees accurate representation and analysis of particle energetics.
+We also aim to investigate (i) the highest energies up to which electrons can be accelerated to produce the strong looptop HXR sources that have been observed, (ii) the stages through which energisation proceeds (e.g. in different directions) and magnetic energy is converted into thermal-kinetic energy of particles, and (iii) the leading acceleration mechanism in the turbulent structure of the looptop plasma. \\ This paper is organised as follows.
+In Sect.~\ref{sec:numerical}, we review the MHD and test-particle models employed in our simulations; in Sect.~\ref{sec:sec3}, we investigate aspects of energy conservation in our numerical approach; in Sect.~\ref{sec:Elec}, we quantify and characterise particle acceleration; and, finally, in Sect.~\ref{conclusions}, we summarise our results.